-- 1. Send a written request, with clear instructions, to the Elementary Office in the morning.
-Phone calls for change will be accepted in EMERGENCY SITUATIONS only. - 2.
-Please remain in your car.
-Pull into the parent drop-off loop.
+- Send a written request, with clear instructions, to the Elementary Office in the morning. - Phone calls for change will be accepted in EMERGENCY SITUATIONS only, and the call must be received by 1:30pm. - Please remain in your car.
+Pull into the parent loop.
 Your child will be released directly to your car.
 Parents will not be allowed into the building.